How Foundations Can Help With the Intervention Process

 Does someone you love need an intervention?
 Are you not sure what the next step should be for helping your loved one with their substance use and mental health issues?
 At Foundations Recovery Network, we can help.
 For over 20 years, we have built relationships with seasoned professionals across the country who are committed to helping individuals with addiction and their loved ones navigate the path to recovery.

 The Reality of an Intervention

-There are many misconceptions out there about interventions, but the emotional scenes you see on reality TV bear little resemblance to the average intervention.
-The primary goal of this process is simply breaking down barriers to treatment and getting the addicted individual the help he or she needs.
+There are many misconceptions out there about interventions, but the emotional scenes you might see on TV bear little resemblance to the reality.
+The primary goal of the intervention process is simply breaking down barriers to treatment and talking with the addicted individual about the help he or she needs.

-Dealing with a love one’s addiction often leaves family and friends feeling defeated, angry or frustrated.
-They want to help but aren’t sure how to go about it, and their emotions can get in the way.
-That’s why it’s helpful to have an unbiased third party come in who can communicate clearly and factually, providing a professional opinion and helping present treatment options in a focused way without distractions.
+When your loved one has an addiction, it can leave you feeling confused, defeated, angry or frustrated.
+You want to help but aren’t sure how to go about it.
+And your emotions may get in the way.
+That’s why it’s helpful to have an objective, experienced professional come in who can communicate clearly and factually, providing an expert opinion and presenting treatment options in a focused way with more details and fewer distractions.

 How the Process Works